mattsears/mattsears.github.io/_posts/2011-05-15-print-stamps-with-ruby.md

 ---

-I've just released [Stamps](https://github.com/mattsears/stamps) - A Ruby gem for creating postage labels, calculate the shipping cost of packages, standardize domestic<!--more-->
-addresses via USPS CASS certified Address Matching Software, and track shipments using the Stamps.com Web Services API.
+I've just released [Stamps](https://github.com/mattsears/stamps) - A Ruby gem for creating postage labels, calculate the shipping cost of packages, standardize domestic addresses via USPS CASS certified Address Matching Software, and track shipments using the Stamps.com Web Services API.<!--more-->

 #### Quick Start
 First, you will need to register for a (free) developer account at